p-kuen/bHUD/README.md

 <b>Planned Features for the Minimap:</b>
 - Some little improvements with the distance
 - More abilities to change some values for the minimap ( position, scale, ... )
+- Top View Picture or Camera of the map

 <h3>Custom Images:</h3>
 - We have added some little custom images for the new bHUD